CLI Commands

 dockflow build production # Build all services

-dockflow build production --services app # Build specific service
+dockflow build production --only app # Build specific service

 dockflow build production --push # Build and push to registryInit